Best 4000 Watt Generator Reviewed for 2020

 This makes it perfect if you are using it for outdoor activities or RV parks.

-The TT-30R 30 Amp RV outlet makes the generator easy to directly connect to a typical RV without having to buy any additional adapters.
+The TT-30R 30 Amp RV outlet makes the portable generator easy to directly connect to a typical RV without having to buy any additional adapters.

 In addition to the RV outlet, this excellent inverter generator includes 2 USB outlets and a 5-20R 120VR Duplex outlet.
 Westinghouse offers a 3-year warranty along with technical support for life.